Advanced features

 This topic describes how to use the advanced features of the ApsaraVideo Player SDK for iOS.
-For a complete description of all features, see API reference.
+For a complete guide to all features, see the API reference.

 Important

-To try out the demo, download it and follow the instructions in Run the demo to compile and run the project.
+To try out the demo, download it and follow the instructions in Run the demo to compile and run it.

 Note

 Some player features require a Professional Edition license.
 For more information, see Features.
-To obtain a license, refer to Obtain a license.
+To get a license, see Obtain a license.

-Set the listener when your application starts or before you call any player API operations.
+Set the listener at application startup or before making any player API calls:

 void premiumVeryfyCallback(AVPPremiumBizType biztype, bool isValid, NSString* errorMsg) {